Jujumba/printfdebugger/README.md

 # Printfdebugger (literaly)
-Have you been "printfdebugging"?
+Ever found yourself "printfdebugging"?
 This debugger (not some blasphemous gdb front-end) takes this experience to a new level.

 It inserts a breakpoint at every line containing `printf` (even in comments!)

 > [!CAUTION]
-> My flawless debugger only supports non-PIE executables
+> My flawless debugger only supports non-PIE executables on Linux

 # Building
 Make sure you have the following installed: